rangelife/one-second-dash/README.md

 ....... once dash signals established:

+push new dash_ssids to github

+pull onto laptop

 and add a script based on one of the others

-and add to the below table
+and add details to the below table

 and save and push to github, pull down to pi